-Name (1) Plan Name Number of Years Credited Service ) (#) Present Value of Accumulated Benefit (\$) Payment s During Last Fiscal Year (\$) Daniel A. Halftermeyer (2) 305,023
+Name (1) Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) Daniel A. Halftermeyer (2) 366,397

 - (1) The Company's PensionPlus Plan and Supplemental Executive Retirement Plan were closed to new employees, effective October 1, 1998.
-Messrs.
-Higgins, Nolan, Harwell, and Gaug all joined the Company after the plans were closed and have no reportable pension benefits.
-They are therefore omitted from the table. - As a non-U.S. employee, Mr. Halftermeyer does not participate in the U.S. PensionPlus Plan, the Supplemental Executive Retirement Plan or the Qualified Supplemental Retirement Plan.
+All of our U.S.-based NEOs joined the Company after the plans were closed and have no reportable pension benefits.
+They are therefore omitted from the table. - (2) As a non-U.S. employee, Mr. Halftermeyer does not participate in the U.S. PensionPlus Plan, the Supplemental Executive Retirement Plan or the Qualified Supplemental Retirement Plan.
 Instead, as Mr. Halftermeyer is a French citizen working for a company affiliate in Switzerland, the Company is required by Swiss law to maintain a private pension for his benefit.
 The private pension is purchased through an insurance company.
 The Company's Swiss subsidiary is required to make defined premium contributions.
-The premium paid by the Company in 2021 was CHF 7,909 or \$8,653 using the conversion rate of 1.09415 U.S. dollars per Swiss franc, which is the rate used by the Company in its 2021 Consolidated Statements of Income and Retained Earnings.
+The premium paid by the Company in 2023 was CHF 7,467 or \$8,873 using the conversion rate of 1.18833 U.S. dollars per Swiss franc, which is the rate used by the Company in its 2023 Consolidated Statements of Income and Retained Earnings.
 The policy was first purchased in 2007.
-The present value of the accumulated benefit is set forth in the table above (and has been translated into U.S. dollars at the rate of 1.09547 U.S. dollars per Swiss Franc, which was the applicable conversion rate as of December 31, 2021).
+The present value of the accumulated benefit is set forth in the table above (and has been translated into U.S. dollars at the rate of 1.1892 U.S. dollars per Swiss Franc, which was the applicable conversion rate as of December 29, 2023).
 In addition, Mr. Halftermeyer continues to participate in a French state-mandated social scheme as an expatriate.
 The Company contributes both the employer's and employee's share of the legally required contribution under this scheme.
-In early 2021, the Company paid €78,167, or \$92,476 using the conversion rate of 1.18306 U.S. dollars per euro, which is the rate used by the Company in its 2020 Consolidated Statements of Income and Retained Earnings.
-This contribution covered the period from October 2020 through September 2021.
-Of this amount, approximately \$25,985 was the employee's required contribution, which the Company assumed as part of the international assignment
+In early 2023, the Company paid €99,010, or \$109,280 using the conversion rate of 1.10373 U.S. dollars per euro, which is the rate used by the Company in its 2023 Consolidated Statements of Income and Retained Earnings.
+This contribution covered the period from October 2022 through September 2023.
+Of this amount, approximately \$30,740 was the employee's required contribution, which the Company assumed as part of the international assignment.